 - Push mower takes 1 hour to finish (experience)

-- Gas and electric take 40 mins to finish (experience)
+- Gas and electricity take 40 mins to finish (experience)

 - Have to mow yard more frequently with push mower = 33 mows/year (experience)